 Babe Balm (£18 for 30 ml) This is one of those multi-tasking products that I couldn’t be without in my skincare wardrobe.
 It tackles dry skin anywhere, think heals, elbows, lips etc… but is surprisingly light and not sticky or gloopy which sometimes balms can be.
 What I think is really clever about Babe Balm is that it is also vegan and free from essential oils as well as having an interesting ingredients list.
 As much as I love essential oils, sometimes it’s great to have a well formulated product without them and this very much ticks that box.
 It has a peachy colour and a slightly sweet smell which apparently comes from the pequi oil.

 Because of the gorgeous ingredients, such as squalane, calendula, Monoi de Tahiti and Coenzyme Q10 it works particularly well as an overnight treatment to soften and hydrate the skin.
 A useful product to pack in your suitcase if you are going on holiday and also perfect for the gym or handbag.
-Both Babe Balm and Prime Time have travel sizes available in portable, bio-degradable tube packaging, I am itching to put some in the compost to see if it really does breakdown, I will report back on that!
+Both Babe Balm and Prime Time have travel sizes available in portable, tube packaging which is made from bio-plastics and can be composted if you have industrial compost facilities near you.

 Prime Time Priming Facial Polish (£14 for 30 ml) If you thought that physical exfoliation was all about harsh scrubs or microbeads, Prime Time is here to change your mind.
 I think this product is much more than a simple face polish, it is an all in one mini-facial, gentle enough for even sensitive skins.
 Prime time comes in a nourishing balm like base with glycerine, almond oil and shea butter.
 The scrub works in two ways, it has a gentle jojoba beads that physically exfoliate the skin but it also contains a mix of fruit acids that gently decongest and brighten.